raj23manj/springBoot/jokesapp/README.md

           1. Construct an instance of class
           2. Inject dependencies
           3. Set properties etc (@Value)

+# Primary Annotation for Spring Beans(@Primary) => di-demo(Jhon)
+  *  When there multiple beans of the same type which all implement the same interface, we can use this to choose which one by default to be selected

+  -  @Service
+     @Primary // making it default if more beans of same impl, without others having an @primary mentioned
+     //@Profile({"en", "default"})
+     // making one profile as default, when more @Primary are there public class PrimaryGreetingService implements GreetingService {

+         private GreetingRepository greetingRepository;

+         public PrimaryGreetingService(GreetingRepository greetingRepository) {
+             this.greetingRepository = greetingRepository;
+        }
+     }

+# Profiles
+  * Profiles are used to set at runtime which configures spring how it wires up things
+  * when run with profiles spring brings all beans marked with that profile
+  - @Service
+    //@Primary // making it default if more beans of same impl, without others having an @primary mentioned
+    @Profile({"en", "default"}) // multiple profiles it can support
+    // making one profile as default, when more @Primary are there public class PrimaryGreetingService implements GreetingService {

+       private GreetingRepository greetingRepository;

+       public PrimaryGreetingService(GreetingRepository greetingRepository) {
+           this.greetingRepository = greetingRepository;
+      }
+    }

 # Bean Scopes With Anotations(@Scope)
     * @Scope("prototype") //"singleton" is default